djlint/djLint/docs/src/docs/linter.md

 `Duplicate attribute found.`

-Duplicate attributes are invalid HTML, and browsers keep only the first occurrence and silently drop the rest — so the second class or style value never takes effect, which hides real bugs.
+Duplicate attributes are invalid HTML, and browsers keep only the first occurrence and silently drop the rest, so the second class or style value never takes effect, which hides real bugs.
 The check is template-aware: an attribute repeated in mutually exclusive branches (`{% if %}`/`{% else %}`) is not flagged, since only one copy can render.

 Don't: